 Reorganisation of the structure of the NHS in England (only) introduced major administrative changes on/from 1st April 2013.
 Of particular relevance has been the transfer of Public Health issues (such as stop-smoking campaigns) from the NHS to Local Authorities.
 Nothing new here; it merely restores the situation that prevailed up until 1974.
 Notable past successes achieved by local government include proper sewage disposal and universal smallpox innoculation.
 The change has the potential to bring about local promotion of circumcision as a medical prophylaxis issue — if Councils can be persuaded of the benefits.

-History of circumcision in the UK in the 20th century - a CIRCLIST Member’s account.
+Circumcision in the UK in the 20th century.

 a function of age group: